MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 ### Configure an outbound proxy for Podman

-The following details can help you configure an internal proxy when using RHEL 8.4, and Podman:
+The following details can help you configure an internal proxy when using RHEL 8.4 and later, and Podman:

 - Authenticated proxies aren't supported.